 The first step is to select how the unit (the 'Primary unit') is to be copied to its 'Shadow unit'.
-There are 4 options:
+There are 4 options :

-- 0 WOMBAT Only
+- 0 WOMBAT Only This is the default.
+With this selected the primary is only copied to its shadow when you invoke it in the Copy Unit to Unit option. - 1 On power up This causes the copying to be done whenever the drive(s) are first powered up, or WOMBAT has been invoked. - 2 Not ready/ready The copying is to be done whenever the controller detects the shadow unit going from a not ready to ready condition e.g. a removable drive being bought on-line.

-This is the default.
-With this selected the primary is only copied to its shadow when you invoke it in the Copy Unit to Unit option. - 2 Not ready/ready The copying is to be done whenever the controller detects the shadow unit going from a not ready to ready condition e.g. a removable drive being bought on-line. - 3 Power up or A combination of 1 and 2 above.
+3 - Power up or A combination of 1 and 2 above.
 Not ready/ready